Teananazz/AdvancedPart2/README.md

 Need to test running instruction:

 1. install files
-2. go to app directory and install missing packages
+2. go to app directory and install missing packages ( including npm install @microsoft/signalr)
 3. go to package manager of visual studio and download framework and SingalIr

 the following two commands in nuget console: